feelpp/feelpp/QuickReference/solver.md

   \note The Inf-sup condition must be satisfied.
 In particular for a multigrid strategy, the smoother needs to preserve it

-  \subsubsection SolverExamplesStokesApproach General approach for saddle point problems
+  ### SolverExamplesStokesApproach General approach for saddle point problems

   - \b Solvers: MINRES, GMRES
   - \b Preconditioners : look first at the saddle point matrix $$M$$ and its